 Hi everyone!
 I created this page to be a basic skincare 101 for those starting their skincare journeys.
 All this content reflects personal opinion only and does not serve as a professional/medical recommendation.
-This content was reviewed by me, Beija, Jenny, and Elias.
-No affiliate links and no sponsored content here!

 As a dermie told me once “use SPF every day without fail, moisturize with something basic, and use something with retinoids at night” <3